alxshelepenok/lumen/content/posts/2020-07-06-daemon-release.md

 draft: false
 date: 2020-07-06T12:18:31.636+00:00
 description: We’re excited to introduce our latest and most exciting decentralized development, the Space Daemon.
-Come learn how you can use it!
+Come learn what is is and how you can use it!
 category: Release
 socialImage: https://fleekblog-team-bucket.storage.fleek.co/daemon-release/space-daemon.jpg
 tags: